domnikl/domnikl/README.md

 I live in Germany 🏫, started my career as a Full Stack Developer as early as 2003 and I am currently working as a Senior Internal Tooling Developer at <a href="https://www.linkedin.com/company/yazio-gmbh/mycompany">YAZIO</a>👨‍💻.

 - 🔭 I’m currently working on [grooveguessr](https://github.com/domnikl/grooveguessr) and [flysimroutes](https://flysimroutes.com)
-- love Go, Kotlin and TypeScript and 🦀 Rust
+- love Go, Kotlin and TypeScript and Elixir
 - I have a keen interest in aviation 🛫, American Football 🏈, and 3D printing 🦄

 ## 👯 Communities